ALIVEcorp/SoloS/readme.md

 Future Directions
 -----------------
-Singular's modular architecture allows for the easy integration of new capabilities as the demands of autonomous agent verification evolve.
+SoloS modular architecture allows for the easy integration of new capabilities as the demands of autonomous agent verification evolve.
 Some potential areas for future development include:
 - Support for multi-agent systems and inter-agent communication logging
 - Integration with distributed ledgers or other decentralized infrastructure for tamperproof log persistence
 - Automatic anomaly detection and real-time alerts for deviations from expected agent behavior